hc825b/hc825b.github.io/_pages/projects.md

 ### Why Perception Contracts

 With the great help from Angello and Madhu, we formalized the notion of *perception contracts* as the component-level specification for perception components.
-Perception contracts captures errors in perception that preserve system-level properties when systems act upon them.
+Perception contracts capture errors in perception that preserve system-level properties when systems act upon them.
 We develop a theory of perception contracts and design learning algorithms for synthesizing them.

 With perception contracts, we can decompose the certification of the systems into two problems:

-1. certify that the deep learning components for perception conforms to its perception contract, and
+1. Certify that the deep learning components for perception conforms to its perception contract, and
-1. assuming that its perception contract is conformed, certify the system.
+1. Assuming that its perception contract is conformed, certify the system.

 The second task can be performed using traditional techniques in formal verification of cyber-physical systems.